 Unlike Pimeye, it focuses on the above three social media platforms only, so you won’t have to waste your time sifting through porn sites.

-All you need is an image, and the tool will bring up all the URLs that have images that match that.
-It uses facial recognition technology, like Pimeye, though it requires some technical skills to use, which is why I didn’t include it first on this list, despite it being open source.
+All you need is an image.
+The tool will then bring up all matching URLs with that image.
+It uses facial recognition technology, similar to Pimeye.
+However, it requires some technical skills to use.
+That’s why it didn’t make the top of my list, even though it’s open source.

 You’ll also need a Linux computer with an X server installed and Firefox.
 If you have zero programming skills or zero experience using Linux, using EagleEye will involve a learning curve.